-While there are no restrictions for who can use this camera and cannot, the D7100 can sometimes be a little overwhelming for beginners.
-The reason for that is its many different settings that are bound to confuse many of the beginners.
+While there are no restrictions for who can cannot use this camera, the D7100 can sometimes be a little overwhelming for beginners.
+The reason is its many different settings that are bound to confuse many beginners.

 Is Nikon D7100 Good for Video?

 Yes.
 The Nikon D7100 shoots videos in HD-quality, and it even has a variety of different video modes for you to discover.